fantauzzi/CarND-Traffic-Sign-Classifier-Project/README.md

 ---
 ### Dependencies
-Download the [dataset of German traffic signs](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset), unzip it and place the `.p` files in directory `./datasets`
+Download the [zip file](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip) with a dataset of German traffic signs, unzip it and place the `.p` files in directory `./datasets`

 The following Python packages need to be installed:
  - cv2